datacamp/rdocumentation-2.0/README.md

 # RDocumentation 2.0

+_Note:_ Please read this [confluence page](https://datacamp.atlassian.net/wiki/spaces/PRODENG/pages/2314469377/RDocumentation) which explains the architecture of how RDocumentation works, and how to run the backend locally.

 RDocumentation provides an easy way to search the documentation for every version of every R package on [CRAN](https://cran.r-project.org/) and [Bioconductor](http://bioconductor.org/).

 ## Setup